aedobbyn/menu-builder/compile/writeup.md

 Cool, so for a given ingredient we'll need to look for numbers that are occur next to other numbers, and then and add complex fractions and multiply multiples.

-We'll use this function to look two numbers separated by a `" "` or a `" ("`.
-If the second number evaluates to a decimal less than 1, we've got a complex fraction.
+If we've got two numbers next to each other and the second number evaluates to a decimal less than 1, we've got a complex fraction.
 For example, if we're extracting digits and turning all fractions among them into decimals if we consider `"4 1/2 loaves of bread"` we'd end up with `"4"` and `"0.5"`.
 We know `0.5` is less than `1`, so we've got a complex fraction on our hands.
 We need to add `4 + 0.5` to end up with `4.5` loaves of bread.

 It's true that this function doesn't address the issue of having both a complex fraction and multiples in a recipe.
 That would look like `"3 (2 1/4 inch)` blocks of cheese."
 I haven't run into that issue too much but it certainly could use a workaround.